Martar189/Lession-Detection-with-YOLO/README.md

 Data augmentation implies increasing the amount of training data by applying transformations to both image and contour (so we could calculate the true bounding box).
 Below are the transformations applied:

-a.
-Horizontal and vertical flips
+1. Horizontal and vertical flips
-b.
-Rotations of 45 and 90 degrees
+2. Rotations of 45 and 90 degrees
-c.
-Crop (30%)
+3. Crop (30%)
-d.
-Scale up (1.5)
+4. Scale up (1.5)